bsjoberg/BDD_Practice/Readme.md

 ## Running behave (BDD Tests)
 Creating a duplicate set of functional tests but using behave's given when then with step definitions
 - `behave`

+## Misc
+If the local database is removed run the following command to get it working again.
+- `python manage.py migrate --run-syncdb`